EvSecDev/SCMP/README.md

 This is intentional to ensure that the HEAD commit is the most accurate representation of what configurations are currently deployed in the network.

 One thing to note however, the controller does not perform garbage collection on the git repository.
-Therefore it is recommended to run the following commands on a regular schedule or occasionally to reduce disk space usage.
+Therefore it is recommended to run the following commands on a regular schedule or occasionally to reduce disk space usage (if the default git garbage collection schedule is too slow for you).
 ```
 git reflog expire --expire-unreachable=now --all
 git gc --prune=now
 ```

+OR if the repository was created using the controllers option `--new-repo`, then the garbage collection options should be set in the local repository config (As of controller v1.6.0).